MQ_MAS_HOR_RGB_POS.png

 The Solution

-Working with the software development team at Constant Consulting as well as the stakeholders at Macquarie University, we delivered a platform that collates all research related data about the outcomes and researchers and provides a negotiation platform on top of it for various stakeholders to manage data and correct them.
+To deliver a platform that collates all research related data about the outcomes and researchers and provides a negotiation platform on top of it for various stakeholders to manage data and correct them.

-The platform connects various data sources in the university and then allows for intelligent “Scenario Testing” on the platform.
-It also provides a collaborative sandboxed simulation platform where faculties can play with the data and simulate “what-if” scenarios to understand better investment areas for research.
+It provides a collaborative sandboxed simulation platform where faculties can play with the data and simulate “what-if” scenarios to understand better investment areas for research.

 What-if scenario testing